 The Peruvian government calls non-traditional holidays, the días no laborales, which means "the non-working days," bridge holidays, or long holidays.

-Peruvians usually get these additional days off work throughout the year.
-These days normally fall immediately before or after a national holiday, which creates extended holiday periods.
+Peruvians usually get these additional days off work throughout the year, and these days normally fall immediately before or after a national holiday, which creates extended holiday periods.

 Travelers to Peru During Peruvian Holidays